-Mark Flekken has been integral to Freiburg's best-ever start to a Bundesliga season, earning himself his first call-up to Louis van Gaal's Netherlands team as reward.
+Mark Flekken has been integral to Freiburg's European push, earning himself a first Netherlands cap under Louis van Gaal as reward.

 bundesliga.com looks at the 28-year-old keeping Freiburg near the very top of the Bundesliga table…